Let's Get It: Thug Motivation 101

-Let's Get It: Thug Motivation 101 is the major label debut and overall third studio album by American rapper Young Jeezy.
-It was released on July 26, 2005, by his indie record label Corporate Thugz, under the distribution from Def Jam South.
-On the UK's album release, it features the remixed version of "Go Crazy", featuring guest appearance from rapper Jay-Z.
+Let's Get It: Thug Motivation 101 is the commercial debut and overall third studio album by American rapper Young Jeezy.
+It was released on July 26, 2005, by The Island Def Jam Music Group, Def Jam, Jazze Pha's Sho'nuff Records, and Young Jeezy's Corporate Thugz Entertainment.

 The album was supported by four singles: "And Then What" featuring Mannie Fresh, "Soul Survivor" featuring Akon, "Go Crazy" and "My Hood".
 The album debuted at number two on the Billboard 200, selling 172,000 copies in the first week.
 The album was certified double platinum by the Recording Industry Association of America (RIAA).

 Critical reception

-In 2015, hip hop writer Brooklyn Russell declared the album "trap rap's apotheosis" while observing its impact: "Working with only a handful of Shawty Redd beats and his naturally raspy voice, Atlanta native Young Jeezy would lay down the blueprint for an entire region of rappers—virtually knocking big players like Lil Jon out of commission."
+In 2015, hip-hop writer Brooklyn Russell declared the album "trap rap's apotheosis" while observing its impact: "Working with only a handful of Shawty Redd beats and his naturally raspy voice, Atlanta native Young Jeezy would lay down the blueprint for an entire region of rappers—virtually knocking big players like Lil Jon out of commission."

 In 2012, Complex called the album one of the classic albums of the last decade.

+Robert Christgau gave the album a choice cut rating, only liking "My Hood."